Tuesday 7 March 2017

 This programme will be impacting around 500 people a year in the Southampton area and we look forward to seeing it spread and gain popularity.

-If you'd like to learn more about the CIP or find out how to get involved, please join us at our upcoming symposium in the Spark on 27 April at 4.30pm.
+If you'd like to learn more about the CIP or find out how to get involved, please visit the webpage.